vercel/swr/README.md

 const { data, error } = useSWR('/api/user', fetcher, { dedupingInterval: 1000 })
 ```

-This will duplicate the request at interval of 1 second
+This will deduplicate requests at an interval of 1 second.
 <br/>

 ## Authors